SummaryRead the full fact sheet

-- CT scan – to check for damage to the cochlear nerve and labyrinth.
+- – to check for damage to the cochlear nerve and labyrinth.

 Treatment for otosclerosis

 Treatment may not be needed until the degree of hearing loss is significant.
 Options may include:

 - – some studies have suggested that taking fluoride, calcium and vitamin D supplements may help to slow the progression of otosclerosis.
 However, this treatment needs further research before it can be confirmed

-- surgery – the affected stapes is surgically removed and replaced with a prosthesis or artificial stapes (stapedectomy).
+- – the affected stapes is surgically removed and replaced with a prosthesis or artificial stapes (stapedectomy).
 A successful operation may correct or improve the conductive hearing loss of otosclerosis.

 Self-care after surgery for otosclerosis